nilsilva11/learning-swift/README.md

 It serves as a learning portfolio to practice building different apps and exploring SwiftUI concepts.

 # Repository Structure
-Each App is in its own folder with a README file explaining the app, its features and some screenshots.
+Each App is in its own folder with a README file explaining the concept of the app and some screenshots.

 ## Technologies Used